Marco692/ImgCap-MultilabelClassification/README.md

 # Image-Caption-Multilabel-Classification
-In this assignment, you are to solve the multi-label classification task.
+In this assignment, I am required to solve the multi-label classification task.
 Each sample in this dataset includes:

 （1）an image,